Montgomery County CPS Lawyers

-Highly Skilled Trial Attorneys Who Have Handled Over 1,000 CPS Cases and Appeals
+Highly Skilled Trial Attorneys Who Have Handled Over 1,000 Cases Against Texas Child Protective Services

 One of the most intimidating experiences for a parent is a visit from Child Protective Services (CPS).
 If you are facing an unexpected investigation from CPS or have other questions about the process and how to appeal a possible claim against you, contact our CPS attorneys at Steinmann Law Firm immediately.
 We have handled over a thousand CPS cases throughout our career, and we are particularly experienced in pushing forward CPS appeals.
 When you are facing something as serious as a CPS investigation, you need a lawyer who knows how to fight for your rights and strategize an appeal.